Arunmadhavan28/0pirate/CONTRIBUTING.md

 ## 🐞 Reporting Bugs

-If you find a security flaw or a redaction bypass, **please do not open a public issue.** Email us directly at security@yourdomain.com.
+If you find a security flaw or a redaction bypass, **please do not open a public issue.** Email us.

 For general bugs (UI glitches, CLI errors), please use the GitHub Issue tracker and provide steps to reproduce.